 Bias and Fairness

-AI can reduce bias - but only when designed with safeguards built in.
-The key is what data the AI sees.
+Bias reduction is possible with AI, but only when platforms are designed with proper safeguards.
+The key is what data the matching algorithm actually sees.
 Responsible platforms never feed names, gender, age, or protected characteristics to their matching algorithms.
 They also run regular third-party fairness audits and maintain documented bias checkpoints at every stage of the workflow.
-Pin's AI, for example, has strict guardrails that eliminate AI-produced bias, with no protected characteristics ever entering the model.
+Pin’s AI, for example, has strict guardrails that eliminate AI-produced bias, with no protected characteristics ever entering the model.

 Will AI Replace Recruiters?

-Ninety-three percent of hiring managers emphasize the importance of maintaining human involvement in hiring decisions, according to Insight Global's 2025 survey of 1,005 U.S. hiring managers.
-AI handles the repetitive, high-volume work.
+Ninety-three percent of hiring managers emphasize the importance of maintaining human involvement in hiring decisions, according to Insight Global’s 2025 survey of 1,005 U.S. hiring managers.
+Repetitive, high-volume work goes to AI.
 Humans handle the judgment calls: evaluating culture fit, selling the opportunity to top candidates, and negotiating offers.

-The most effective AI recruiting rollouts don't replace human judgment - they redirect it.
+Effective AI recruitment rollouts don’t replace human judgment - they redirect it.
 When sourcing and scheduling are automated, recruiters spend more time on the work that actually requires human skill.
-That's not job displacement.
-It's job improvement.
+Volume goes to the AI; judgment stays with the human.
+Job displacement it is not - it’s job improvement.
 For a deeper look at the data, read our analysis of whether AI will replace recruiters.

 How to Get Started with AI Recruiting